Goompii/Goompii.github.io/content/Programs/my-program.md

 ## Overview

-A full-stack web application built with Python (Flask) and SQLite for couples to manage their shared budget together.
+A full-stack web application built with Python (Flask/Streamlit) and SQLite for couples to manage their shared budget together.

 ## Features